jbayrooti/divmaker/README.md

 scripts/run.py config/eurosat/pretrain_eurosat_simclr_L1_forced.json --gpu-device 0
 ```

-This command runs Viewmaker pretraining on the EuroSAT multi-spectral satellite dataset using GPU 0.
+This command runs Viewmaker pretraining on the EuroSAT multispectral satellite dataset using GPU 0.
 The `config` directory holds configuration files for the different experiments, specifying the hyperparameters for each experiment.
 The first field in every config file is `exp_base`, which specifies the base directory to save experiment outputs.
 You should change this for your own setup and also update the dataset paths in `src/datasets/root_paths.py`.
 The experiments include standard Viewmaker pretraining, Divmaker pretraining, default views pretraining, and the associated linear protocol for transfer training.

 Training curves and other metrics are logged using [wandb.ai](wandb.ai).